PascalineBo/Webscraping-project/README.md

   <li> navigate to the folder</li>
   <li>`python projet2g.py`</>
   <li>see all the data you scraped in csv output files in your folder </li>
-(Note: program's run time exceeds 20 minutes)
+(Note: program's run time superates 20 minutes)